Gallstones – Symptoms, Causes & Treatment

 Book a Consultation

-If you have been diagnosed with gallstones or are experiencing upper abdominal pain, specialist assessment with Dr David Joseph can determine whether surgery is recommended.
+If you have been diagnosed with gallstones or are experiencing ongoing upper abdominal pain, assessment can help determine whether treatment is required.

 Please call 02 9565 5514 to book.
 Urgent consultations are available.